Uterine Fibroid Embolization

 Effect on Fertility

-There have been numerous reports of pregnancies following uterine fibroid embolization, however prospective studies are needed to determine the effects of UFE on the ability of a woman to have children.
+There have been numerous reports of pregnancies following Uterine Fibroid Embolization, however prospective studies are needed to determine the effects of UFE on the ability of a woman to have children.
 One study comparing the fertility of women who had UFE with those who had myomectomy showed similar numbers of successful pregnancies.
 However, this study has not yet been confirmed by other investigators.

 Less than 2 percent of patients have entered menopause as a result of UFE.
 This is more likely to occur if the woman is in her mid-forties or older and is already nearing menopause.